DEVELOPMENT IN NEARBY NEIGHBORHOODS

 Second Proposal

 While the first proposal for senior luxury apartments was still being considered, plans arose in 2019 to demolish the former Sears Department Store at 4730 W. Irving Park Road across the street from them in order to build a combination retail/housing complex with 421 apartments, as recounted in the same Nadig article.
-A portion of the department store building built in 1938 was to be saved for ground level retail space with 133 apartments built as upper stories.
+The imposing fully-glassed entry portion of the department store building built in 1938 was to be saved with ground level retail space and 133 apartments built as upper stories.
 On the northern end of the block-sized parcel would be a new 10-story complex with another 288 apartments and a 600-car parking garage.
 In order to sweeten the deal for a pro-affordable-housing City Council, the developer offered to designate 10 percent of the units for low-income households.

 In response to community objections and the lack of Ald.
 Gardiner’s support, the Sears project was whittled down.
 New plans called for the historic building to be redeveloped with 50,000 square feet of retail space (later reported to be a Target) with 207 luxury apartments in six stories supplemented by communal areas, pool, and 270 parking spaces.
 The developer agreed to pay about $2 million into the city’s Affordable Housing Opportunity Fund so it could limit the number of units set aside for low-income applicants to six, according to Block Club Chicago.